Top Highlights from SourceCon in Amsterdam 2019 | Part 1

-The psychological phenomenon where people assume the actions of others in an attempt to reflect correct behavior for a given situation.
+This is about a psychological phenomenon when people assume the actions of others in an attempt to reflect correct behavior for a given situation.
 Stating or even implying that others have taken a particular action can increase your chances of success.

-Some examples on how to use social proof in your referral sourcing:
+Some examples of how to use social proof in your referral sourcing:

 - I’ve had some excellent referrals from people working at _______ and _______ (companies)

 - People who have been recently interviewed have said ….